dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ## Step 1: Preprocessing the text

-You will need a *tokenizer* that splits English text into separate words.
+You will need a *tokenizer* that splits English text into separate words (tokens).
 In this assignment, you will just use an existing tokenizer.
 Popular NLP libraries such as SpaCy and NLTK come with built-in tokenizers.
 We recommend NLTK in this assignment since it is somewhat faster than SpaCy and somewhat easier to use.

 <details>
 <summary><b>Hint</b>: how to use NLTK's English tokenizer</summary>
 Import the function <code>word_tokenize</code> from the <code>nltk</code> library.
 If you are running this on your own machine, you will first need to install NLTK with <code>pip</code> or <code>conda</code>.

+For instance, <code>word_tokenize("Let's test!!")</code> should give the result <code>["Let", "'s", "test", "!", "!"]</code>
 </details>

 Apply the tokenizer to all paragraphs in the training and validation datasets.
 Convert all words into lowercase.